cloudfoundry-community-attic/traveling-cf-admin/README.md

 Create & publish releases
 -------------------------

-Anyone in the @cloudfoundry-community can be responsible for create new releases whenever new BOSH CLI versions are released.
+Anyone in the @cloudfoundry-community can be responsible for create new releases whenever new CF CLI or UAAC versions are released.
 This section contains the instructions.

 You are required to use Ruby 2.1 to create releases as this is what traveling-ruby uses.

 You will also need to install https://github.com/aktau/github-release to share the releases on Github.

-The release version number is directly taken from the BOSH CLI to be packaged.
-First, upgrade to latest BOSH CLI.
+The release version number is directly taken from the CF CLI to be packaged.

+To upgrade the uaac version (via `cf-uaac` rubygem):

 ```
 bundle update